-Since system (\ref{Bou1}) has no thermal conduction, the action of buoyancy plays the key role in stabilization.
-As it is well--known, to obtain uniform estimates of solutions to (\ref{Bou3})--(\ref{inibou2}) in higher order Sobolev spaces, one has to show $L^{1}$ estimate of $\|\nabla\mathbf{u}\|_{L^{\infty}}$ in time.
-It turns out that the crucial step is to give decay estimates for $\theta$.
+Since system (\ref{Bou1}) is absent of heat conduction, the action of buoyancy plays the key role in stabilization.
+As it is well-known, to obtain uniform estimates of solutions to (\ref{Bou3})--(\ref{inibou2}) in higher order Sobolev spaces, one has to show global-in-time $L^{1}$ estimate of $\|\nabla\mathbf{u}(t)\|_{L^{\infty}}$.
+It turns out that the crucial step is to give time decay estimates for $\theta$.
 By decoupling (\ref{Bou3}), we find that $\theta$ satisfies